DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/data-binding-modes.md

 Expression bindings enable you to use complex [expressions](../use-expressions.md) that include two or more fields and various functions.
 Expressions also allow you to calculate complex summaries without scripts and conditionally shape your data without formatting rules.

-This mode is enabled in the Report Designer if the [Property Grid](../report-designer-tools/ui-panels/property-grid.md) provides provides the **PropertyName Expression** option in property markers' context menu.
+This mode is enabled in the Report Designer if the [Property Grid](../report-designer-tools/ui-panels/property-grid.md) provides the **PropertyName Expression** option in property markers' context menu.

 ![](../../../../images/eurd-win-property-grid-data-binding.png)